Crul/apzGen/README.md

 	- you can also edit those files to change the default behaivor in renderization

-there is some advanced stuff about interaction between angularjs features, like:
+there is some advanced stuff about interaction between features, like:
-- setting a menuOptions[] property in any feature to add options to the menu
+- setting a menuOptions[] property in any feature to add options to the angularjs menu
+- setting a factories[] property in any feature to add angularjs factories
 - setting a controllers[] property in any feature to add angularjs controllers
 - setting a routes[] property in any feature to add angularjs routes